Table of contents

 1. Pre-due reminder 3-7 days before due date Friendly, helpful Confirm receipt of invoice, remind of upcoming due date

-2. Due-date notification Day of due date Friendly, neutral Confirm payment is due today, easy payment options
+2. Due-date notification Day of due date Friendly, neutral Confirm payment is due today, share easy payment options

 Template 1: Pre-due friendly payment reminder